KannagiR/ETH-AVAX-Module-4/README.md

 ### Contract Details
 The DegenToken.sol file contains the source code for the DEGEN token contract.
 Here are the key details of the contract:

- **Token Name:** Degen Gaming Token
+ **Token Name:** Degen
- **Token Symbol:** DEGEN
+ **Token Symbol:** DGN

- **Total Supply:** 100000
- The contract includes standard ERC-20 functions such as balanceOf, transfer, redeem..
+ The contract includes standard ERC-20 functions such as transfer, redeem..
 It also includes additional functionalities for minting and burning tokens.

 The contract owner has special privileges and is the only address allowed to mint new tokens.
 Other addresses can interact with the contract by transferring tokens, redeeming tokens for purchases, and burning their own tokens.